GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 1. Expand each step to see the details of the action.
 For example, expand the *Click Element "Cappucino"* step.
   {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/ADbB4FFeiBBZqbxKRw0s.png", alt="Expand Cappucino", width="800", height="663" %}
 2. The step above shows 2 **selectors**.
 The **Recorder** will automatically detect 2 selectors for most of the steps by default.
-    - When replaying the user flow, the **Recorder** will try query the element with the selectors by sequence.
+    - When replaying the user flow, the **Recorder** will try query the element with one of the selectors by sequence.
-    - For example, if the **Recorder** successfully query the element with first selector, it will skip the second selector and proceed to the next step.
+    - For example, if the **Recorder** successfully query the element with the first selector, it will skip the second selector and proceed to the next step.
 3. You can add or remove any selectors.
-For example, you can remove the *selector #2* because just `aria/Cappucino` is sufficient in our case.
+For example, you can remove the *selector #2* because just `aria/Cappucino` is sufficient in this case.
 Hover over the *selector #2* and click on **-** to remove it.
     {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/qEat3jT1Og68urhmSkef.png", alt="remove a selector", width="800", height="663" %}
 4. The **selector** is editable too.
-For example, if you want to select *Mocha* instead of *Cappucino*, we can edit the selector value to *aria/Mocha* instead.
+For example, if you want to select *Mocha* instead of *Cappucino*, you can edit the selector value to *aria/Mocha* instead.
   {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/OdihJ4BROOXZ93eidr4b.png", alt="edit a selector", width="800", height="663" %}
 5. [Replay](#replay) the flow now, it should select *Mocha* instead of *Cappucino*.
 6. Try to edit other step properties such as **type**, **target**, **value** and more.